01 of 06

 04 of 06

 Here's the secret.
-When your audience looks down one end of the tube, the one with the smaller end of the cone, they see what looks like a normal cylinder.
+When your audience looks down at one end of the tube, the one with the smaller end of the cone, they see what looks like a normal cylinder.
 The opening at the back of the cylinder is smaller than it should be—the perspective is slightly off— but spectators won't notice.

 From your side, when you look down the cylinder, you'll see a small, secret compartment where you can hide things and pull objects out of.Continue to 5 of 6 below.